NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^^^^

-The data array of the field construct spans all the domain axis constructs with the possible exception of any size one domain axis constructs.
+The data array of the field construct spans all the domain axis constructs with the possible exception of size one domain axis constructs.
 The domain axis constructs spanned by the field construct's data are found with the `~Field.get_data_axes` method of the field construct.
 For example, the data of the field construct